kpf5297/Python_Scripts/README.md

 ### Branches

 - `main`: The default branch containing the project overview and general information.
+- `feature/nodal-delay-calculator`: A branch for the Total Nodal Delay Calculator script, a GUI application to calculate the total nodal delay in a network based on user inputs.
 - Other branches: Each branch is named according to the script or task it automates, providing a focused environment for that specific automation.

 ## Scripts Overview